Check out these seven signs you have an amazing family the next time they annoy you or you wonder how everyone else has it.

 There were others like me in my extended family.

-Not once did my family spend much time talking about them or me.
+Not once did my family talk much about them or me.

-We talked about an uncle who was having a great high school baseball season or an aunt who was becoming a great soccer player.
+We talked about an uncle having a great high school baseball season or an aunt becoming a great soccer player.